 Attendance is compulsory and is strictly monitored.
 As the aim of the course is to enable students to acquire the skills, knowledge and values required in order to be fit to practise at the Bar it is imperative that students upon graduating have the requisite competence.
 Students who undertake the course have a duty not only to themselves, but to the justice system as a whole, to their Pupil Masters and to their future clients.
 In order to successfully complete the course a student must have attended at least 90% of all classes.
 The course is delivered solely by qualified barristers from practice.

 The full time course takes place over one academic year beginning in early October and runs over three terms ending in late May or early June.
 Classes

 take place between 09.00 hours and 17.15 hours every day from Tuesday to Friday during term time.
 Court visits and specialist courses are timetabled on Mondays.
 On occasion, speakers and other events may be

 organised after classes.
 Assessments take place in terms two and three.

 This course takes place over two academic years, each of which begins in October and runs over three terms ending in late May or early June.
 Classes take place between 09.00 hours and 17.15 hours on approximately 14 weekends during the academic year (on average every second weekend).
 With regard to

 assessments, while the final assessments take place in year two, the formative assessments (and these are only in four subjects) are held in year one.

-Bursary details and application form can be viewed here.
+Fellowship and Bursary details plus application forms can be viewed here.